-Washington Commanders running back Brian Robinson Jr shot multiple times
+Washington Commanders running back Brian Robinson Jr shot in attempted robbery

-Brian Robinson Jr: Washington Commanders running back shot multiple times
+Brian Robinson Jr: Washington Commanders running back shot multiple times during attempted robbery

-Authorities said that the player had suffered non-threatening injuries
+Authorities say the player suffered non-threatening injuries

-Washington Commanders rookie running back Brian Robinson Jr has been shot during an attempted robbery in Washington on Sunday evening.
+Washington Commanders rookie running back Brian Robinson Jr was shot during an attempted robbery in Washington on Sunday evening.

-Robinson, 23, was taken to the hospital with non-threatening injuries, according to a statement by the NFL team.
+Robinson, 23, was taken to hospital with non-threatening injuries, according to a statement by the NFL team.

-The team management met the player in the hospital and said that Robinson was in “good spirits.”
+The team management met the player in hospital and said Robinson was in “good spirits”.

+The team’s co-owners Dan and Tanya Snyder, president Jason Wright, coach Ron Rivera, team physician Dr Anthony Casolaro and clinical psychologist Dr Barbara Roberts were with Robinson at the hospital.

+In a statement on Twitter, Mr Rivera said: “I just got done visiting w/Brian.
+He is in good spirits and wanted me to thank everyone for their kind words, prayers & support.
+He wants his teammates to know he appreciates them all for reaching out and he loves them all & will be back soon doing what he does best.”

 According to Washington DC police, the shooting was reported in the city’s northeast at around 6pm on Sunday.